Innovative Health Studios keep ACH Group residents active and engaged

 We’re launching a refreshed brand and logo!

-Our new logo is a fresh, modern look – reflecting the high-quality care and innovative ACH Group is known for.
+Our new logo is a fresh, modern look – reflecting the high-quality care and innovation ACH Group is known for.

 Current core elements remain including the distinctive green and the page turn image that symbolises looking to the future and the possibilities for all as we age.
 These elements make the ACH Group brand well-known, resonate with our community, and reflect our purpose – Good Lives for Older People.